-When misfires occurs, performance suffers along with fuel economy, emissions and idle quality.
+When misfires occur, performance suffers, along with fuel economy, emissions and idle quality.

-“Lean misfires” can occur when the air/fuel mixture is too lean to burn.
-Usually, Caused by a dirty, clogged or inoperative fuel injector.
-Or, Air leaks or low fuel pressure because of a weak pump.
-Or, A restricted filter or leaky pressure regulator.
+“Lean misfires” can occur when the air/fuel mixture, is too lean to burn.
+Usually, caused by, a dirty, clogged or inoperative fuel injector.
+Also, air leaks or low fuel pressure, because of a weak fuel pump.
+In addition, a restricted filter or leaky pressure regulator.

-But, Low fuel pressure would affect all cylinders rather than an individual cylinder.
-A leaky (EGR) valve can also have the same effect as an air leak.
+But, low fuel pressure would affect all cylinders, rather than an individual cylinder.
+A leaky (EGR) valve, can also have the same effect as an air leak, causing a misfire.

-Finally, With loss of compression the most likely causes are a leaky exhaust valve or a blown head gasket.
-If two adjacent cylinders are misfiring, it’s likely the head gasket.
-Also, if an engine is overheating or losing coolant, it’s likely the head gasket is the culprit.
+Finally, with loss of compression, the most likely causes are, a leaky exhaust valve or a blown head gasket.
+So, if two adjacent cylinders are misfiring, it’s likely the head gasket.
+Also, if an engine is overheating or losing coolant, it’s also likely the head gasket is the culprit.

 Choose Your Help Topic Below